VikParuchuri/marker/README.md

 # Commercial usage

 Due to the licensing of the underlying models like layoutlmv3 and nougat, this is only suitable for noncommercial usage.
 I'm building a version that can be used commercially.
 If you would like to get early access, email me at marker@vikas.sh.

+# Thanks

+This work would not have been possible without amazing open source models and datasets, including:

+- Nougat from Meta
+- Layoutlmv3 from Microsoft
+- DocLayNet from IBM
+- BLOOM from BigScience